-Op Code Mode : Stop Code Clear Push- Button Flag Mode Clear Sector Bits Clear Coord- inate Bits Enter Data State 0 1 0 2 3 4 5 6 7 8 9 10 11
+Op Code: Mode Stop Code Clear Push- Button Flag Mode Clear Sector Bits Clear Coord- inate Bits Enter Data State 0 0 1 0 2 3 4 5 6 7 8 9 10 11

-The mode command has six separate functions: It can cause the display to stop and set the internal stop flag, clear push-button and manual interrupt flags, set the mode register, clear sector bits, clear coordinate bits, or enter data state.
+The mode command has six separate functions: It can cause the display to stop and set the internal stop flag, clear push-button, set the mode register, clear sector bits, clear coordinate bits, or enter data state.
 Only the mode change has an enable bit to prevent its being changed.

 Bits Interpretation 0,1,2 Op code: mode.
 3 Stops the display and sets the internal stop flag when bit is 1.
-4 Clears the push-button and manual interrupt flags when bit is a 1.
+4 Clears the push-button flag when bit is a 1.
 5 Enables mode change.
 6,7,8 Determines one of eight possible mode settings if bit 5 is a 1.
-9 Clears only the high order three bits in both the $x$ and $y$ position registers when bit is a 1.
+9 Clears only the high order three bits in both the x and y position registers when bit is a 1.
 10 Clears only the low order ten bits in the x and y position registers when bit is a 1.
-11 When bit is 1, the next instruction is accepted as a data state word rather than con- trol state.
+11 .
+When bit is 1, the next instruction is accepted as a data state word rather than con- trol state.
 The display remains in data state until an escape is executed.